- What's a Visual Resume in PowerPoint & Why Even Use It?

 - leadership and management skills (e.g., critical thinking, decision making).

 - transferable skills (abilities that can be carried over to a new role).

 Step 7.
 Highlight Your Key Achievements and Awards

 At this point, you've already covered the foundation of your resume PowerPoint.
-However, highlighting your achievements and awards will help you solidify it more.
-Here are some things that you can include in this section:
+But highlighting your achievements and awards will help you solidify it more.
+Here are some things to include in this section: